Charles Sturt University alumna, weekend adventurer and boss mum Emma Turcato shares her experience balancing study, work and motherhood.

 My degree, my way

-One of the first subjects I studied at CSU was professional writing, which gives students the foundations for writing at a university level.
+One of the first subjects I studied was professional writing, which gives students the foundations for writing at a university level.
 Having written nothing longer than a shopping list for many years, I found this subject reassuring and a strong base to start a degree.

-CSU allowed me to take complete control of my degree and how I wanted to build it.
+Charles Sturt University allowed me to take complete control of my degree and how I wanted to build it.
 From day one I was able to group together tutorials and workshops to avoid being on campus daily, and could change subject modes from on campus to online for flexible options to fit with my personal life.

 I was able to select electives from a variety of course areas that allowed me to choose subjects based on my interests in marketing, graphic design and sociology, letting me shape and personalise the degree.